Cinnamon Rolls (Vegan)

 Instructions:

-Place the rolls into a greased 9x13-inch baking dish.
-Cover and let them rise for 30 minutes.
+Arrange in a greased baking pan.
+Cover and rise for 30–45 minutes. - Bake

 Notes: